wouterpeyrot/CCGWAS/README.md

 # Running CC-GWAS

-The `CCGWAS` R Package provides a tool for case-case association testing based on the case-control GWAS results of two different disorders.
+The `CCGWAS` R Package provides a tool for case-case association testing of two different disorders based on their respective case-control GWAS results.
 The CC-GWAS method is described in detail in Peyrot & Price.
 2020 bioRxiv.
-If you have any questions or suggestions for improvement, please do not hesitate to contact us at: peyrot.w@gmail.com.
+If you have any questions or suggestions for improvement, please let us know at: peyrot.w@gmail.com.

 ## Getting Started